ryokbys/nap/README.md

 # Who made this?
 * [Ryo KOBAYASHI](http://ryokbys.web.nitech.ac.jp/index.html)
-* Assistant Professor in the department of mechanical engineering, Nagoya Institute of Technology.
+* Associate Professor in the department of mechanical engineering, Nagoya Institute of Technology.

 # Requirements and dependencies